On a minimax principle in spectral gaps: Introduction and main result

 The rest of this note is organized as follows.
 In Section~\ref{sec:applications} we discuss applications of the main theorems and revisit the Stokes operator as an example in the framework of Theorem~\ref{thm:offdiagForm}.
+It is also explained there how the framework for off-diagonal perturbations in Theorem~\ref{thm:offdiagOp} can be applied to general, not necessarily off-diagonal, perturbations by decomposing the perturbation into its diagonal and off-diagonal parts.
 Section~\ref{sec:abstrMinimax} is devoted to an abstract minimax principle based on~\cite{GLS99}.
 Two approaches are then used to verify the hypotheses of this abstract minimax principle, the~\emph{graph norm approach} and the~\emph{block diagonalization approach}, respectively, which are discussed separately in Sections~\ref{sec:graphNorm} and~\ref{sec:blockDiag} below.
-Theorem~\ref{thm:genOpInfinitesimal} is proved in Section~\ref{sec:graphNorm}, which is based on the author's appendix to~\cite{NSTTV18} and extends the corresponding considerations to certain unbounded perturbations $V$.
+Theorem~\ref{thm:genOpInfinitesimal} is proved in Section~\ref{sec:graphNorm}, which is based on the author's appendix to~\cite{NSTTV20} and extends the corresponding considerations to certain unbounded perturbations.
 Theorems~\ref{thm:genSemibounded}--\ref{thm:offdiagForm} are proved in Section~\ref{sec:blockDiag}, which builds upon recent developments on block diagonalization of operators and forms from~\cite{MSS16} and~\cite{GKMSV17}, respectively.
-Finally, Appendix~\ref{sec:heinz} provides some consequences of the well-known Heinz inequality that are used at various spots in this note and are probably folklore.
+Finally, Appendix~\ref{sec:GLS} reproduces the proof from~\cite{GLS99} for the abstract minimax principle discussed in Section~\ref{sec:abstrMinimax}, and Appendix~\ref{sec:heinz} provides some consequences of the well-known Heinz inequality that are used at various spots in this work and are probably folklore.